Awaab's Law Timescales Explained: All Five Statutory Deadlines

 The investigation must be substantive — a genuine assessment of the cause and extent of the hazard, not a superficial walk-through.
 It should be documented, ideally with moisture meter readings, photographs, and identification of the probable root cause (condensation, penetrating damp, rising damp, structural defect, ventilation failure).

-Under Regulation 9 of SI 2025/1042, a written summary of the investigation must also be provided to the tenant within 3 working days of the investigation being completed.
-This is a separate obligation from the 10-day action plan deadline.
+Under Regulation 9 of SI 2025/1042, a written summary of the investigation must be provided to the tenant within 3 working days of the investigation being completed.
+This is a separate obligation that follows the 10-working-day investigation deadline.

-The completion deadline applies to all preventative and remediation works identified in the action plan.
-Minor works that could reasonably have been done sooner should not be deferred to the end of the 12-week window.
+The 12-week backstop is the point by which preventative works must have started — not deferred indefinitely.
+Minor works that could reasonably have been started sooner should not be deferred to the end of the 12-week window.

-Extensions are permitted where the full scope of works cannot reasonably be completed within 12 weeks — for example, major structural work requiring planning permission, or specialist treatment requiring dry conditions.
-But extensions must be agreed in writing with the tenant and documented.
-They cannot be assumed or imposed unilaterally.
+Where complex preventative works cannot reasonably begin within 12 weeks — for example, major structural work requiring planning permission, or specialist treatment requiring dry conditions — the landlord must document the reason and keep the tenant informed in writing.
+Delays cannot be assumed or imposed unilaterally.

 What happens if you miss a deadline